Motion State Arts presents

 Motion State Arts is thrilled to present the only Rhode Island performance of this piece.

-DANCE WORKSHOP WITH laila j. franklin
+DANCE WORKSHOP WITH LAILA J. FRANKLIN

-SUNDAY, NOVEMBER 9, Time TBA
+SUNDAY, NOVEMBER 9, Time & Location TBA

 $20; space limited, advance registration encouraged

-ARTIST BIO
+ARTIST BIOS

 Image: Cameron Kincheloe